veetihaaja/kanttiinit_grep/README.md

 TODO:

-- Add food info symbols (V, G, L etc.)
+~~- Add food info symbols (V, G, L etc.)~~
-- Make it easy to get data from multiple restaurants (Currently only Chemicum supported)
+- Now support gluten-free, vegan and lactose-free
-- Add error detection
+~~- Make it easy to get data from multiple restaurants (Currently only Chemicum supported)~~
-    - menu not available for that day
+- Now supports Chemicum, Exactum and Chemicum Opettajien ravintola ~~- Add error detection~~
-    - no internet connection
+    ~~- menu not available for that day~~
-    - some other error
+    ~~- no internet connection~~
-- Clean up code
+    - Now supports "Ei ruokalistaa.", and throws error if the html fetch fails